tjoskar/ng-lazyload-image/README.md

 ### Server side rendering (SSR)

-If the incoming request is from a bot; it will set `[lazyLoad]` to `src` on the image (useful if the bot don't understand javascript).
+If the incoming request is from a bot; it will set `[lazyLoad]` to `src` on the image (letting the browser loading the image right away).
+Useful if the bot don't understand javascript.

 If the request is not from a bot (or if we can't decide), don't do anything and let the client fix the images (see below).

 You can chang this behavior by implementing your own `skipLazyLoading` function (see `skipLazyLoading` above).
-Let's say you always want to show the image ASAP, regardles of if the user is a bot or not:
+Let's say you always want to show the image ASAP for SSR, regardles of if the user is a bot or not:

 ```ts
 import { isPlatformServer } from '@angular/common';